Survey on the Evaluation of Generative Models in Music: Evaluation of usability user experience

 \subsubsection{Exploratory studies}

 Exploratory studies emphasize evaluating user experience and collecting subjective feedback.
 They typically involve more open-ended tasks than controlled experiments or online evaluations.
-Exploratory studies could, for example, take place in a controlled lab setting, yet be more open-ended to allow music making to occur in a more natural way instead of comparing two conditions directly, or may take place in less controlled setting.
-For example, \citet{bougueng_tchemeube_evaluating_2023} tasked people with exploring their generative AI interface and collected structured questionnaire measures to capture aspects of people's user experience, but do not make strict comparisons between interface designs.
-Note that a balance can be struck between controlled and exploratory evaluations, such as giving open-ended tasks in controlled study settings to test generative AI in a way that is closer to real-world music making (e.g., \cite{louie_novice-ai_2020}), or to give structure to data collection in real-world settings (e.g., \cite{ford_reflection_2024}).
+Exploratory studies \strikethrough{could} can, for example, take place in a controlled lab setting \corey{which is more typical of comparative studies}, yet \strikethrough{be more} \corey{use} open-ended \corey{tasks that} \strikethrough{to} allow music making to occur in a more natural way\corey{.}\strikethrough{instead of comparing two conditions directly, or may take place in less controlled setting.} For example, \citet{bougueng_tchemeube_evaluating_2023} tasked people with exploring their generative AI interface and collected structured questionnaire measures to capture aspects of people's user experience, but do not make strict comparisons between interface designs. \strikethrough{Note that a} \corey{Thus,} balance can be struck between controlled and exploratory evaluations, such as giving open-ended tasks in controlled study settings to test generative AI in a way that is closer to real-world music making (e.g., \cite{louie_novice-ai_2020}), or to give structure to data collection in real-world settings (e.g., \cite{ford_reflection_2024}).